fvvsantana/movieAdvisor/README.md

 ## Description
 This is an Android app that shows movie recommendations.
-All the information is fetched from an HTTP-based RESTful API and cached for offline access.
+The information is fetched from an HTTP-based RESTful API and cached for offline access.
 The cache is also used when online to improve performance.
 All the possible connection errors are properly handled.

 Screen of movie recommendations: